 - Temperature: 79-82 degrees Fahrenheit

 - pH: 7 – 7.5

 - Egg Size and Number: Mature fish produce 250-300 eggs

 - Origin/Habitat: African rivers

-These fish are known for their bright colours, which become more intense and prominent during their breeding.
-The Jewel Cichlid, in addition to being more colourful than the other types of the Cichlids species, have more pointed ventral, dorsal and anal fins than their counterparts.
+These fish are known for their bright colors, which become more intense and prominent during their breeding.
+The Jewel Cichlid, in addition to being more colorful than the other types of the Cichlids species, have more pointed ventral, dorsal and anal fins than their counterparts.